 So what are you waiting for?
 Pick up a block set and let them play!

-Here’s some great ones if you don’t have one:
+Here’s some great sets if you don’t already have one:

 Using Shape Puzzles

 I’m sure most of you have some kind of a shape puzzle or sorter like these:

 They can be great for teaching kids the basics of shape recognition and show that you may have to manipulate the shape to get it to fit correctly.

 I’ll always remember the time when we were teaching my little boy about shape.
 He was only one and we’d been doing a lot of pointing out different shapes and showing him them in books.